 But why leave your dream job just to improve your CV?
 In some types of work, a move can be extremely advantageous.
 It can help you further develop your skills and knowledge which in turn could help you advance within the industry.
 Advancing within the same company is always received well by a potential employer.
 It can justify long periods without impacting negatively on your CV.
 Alternatively, you can look to education and undertake training courses to keep your skills and knowledge fresh.
 This can also counteract any negative effect of longevity as it shows that you are still committed and keen.

-Allstaff Recruitment provide a professional and friendly recruitment service for candidates who are seeking new job opportunities.
+Allstaff Recruitment provides a professional and friendly recruitment service for candidates who are seeking new job opportunities.
 We encourage you to upload your CV for the consideration of our experienced consultants who, if they think they have a suitable vacancy for you, will invite you in for an interview in order to find out everything they need to know about you and your employment history.
 Once one of our consultants has ascertained your skills, we can discuss the potential job opportunities we have available to you.

 Additionally, we will also provide useful advice and interview tips in order to maximise your potential.
-So if you think you are a top notch candidate and looking for work, get in touch with our Consultants here at Allstaff Recruitment.
+So if you think you are a top-notch candidate and looking for work, get in touch with our Consultants here at Allstaff Recruitment.

 To keep up to date with all our recruitment activities please like us on Facebook and follow us on LinkedIn and Twitter.
 To view all our latest vacancies please take a look at the roles that are advertised regularly on our website.